 An injured median nerve is caused by pressure from swelling in the carpal tunnel, something that is often attributed as a result of repetitive hand movements, pregnancy, or certain illnesses such as arthritis and diabetes.
 Oftentimes the condition is diagnosed in people with jobs that require them to type for long periods of time, and other frequent technology users.

-Technology and Its Effects On Carpal Tunnel
+Technology And Carpal Tunnel

-MRIs help doctors find any swelling in the carpal tunnel or problems with blood circulation.
+MRIs can also help doctors find any swelling in the carpal tunnel or problems with blood circulation.
 Researchers have utilized ultrasound technology to determine whether certain treatments are effective for carpal tunnel relief.
 X-rays primarily focus on past bone injuries like arthritis that may have triggered carpal tunnel symptoms.

-As one of the fastest growing work-related illnesses, carpal tunnel is being tested and researched to find out how these symptoms can be treated and prevented.
-The increasing use of technology in the workplace and in our person lives has caused carpal tunnel to increase amongst Americans.
+As one of the fastest growing work-related illnesses, the musculoskeletal disorder carpal tunnel is being tested and researched to find out how these symptoms can be treated and prevented.
+The increasing use of technology in the workplace and in our personal lives has caused carpal tunnel to increase amongst Americans.

 Fortunately, the disorder is treatable by the same diagnostic imaging tools that help our patients can help treat this common musculoskeletal disorder.
 If you’re in need of an x-ray, ultrasound, MRI, or any other diagnostic imaging test, give a clinic near you a call!